barrett38/numerology-app/README.md

 # IN PROGRESS - NOT DONE YET

+Taking from previous project.
+Trying to finesse original.

 ## 📌 Description

 This App is meant to Calculate someone's numerology in an exploratory way.